 Ghosting is a modern form of the silent treatment.
 With it, someone ends a personal relationship by suddenly stopping all communication without explaining why.
 “There’s no forewarning or follow-up, only silence.
 They disappear like a ghost,” Dr. Fox said.
 Sometimes, ghosters even block calls and texts from the other person and delete or block them from social media.

-Ghosting typically happens in romantic relationships but can happen in other relationships as well.
+Ghosting behavior typically happens in romantic relationships but can happen in other relationships as well.
 For example, a friend can ghost another friend—disappearing from their life, apparently without reason.
 Family members can end contact with others without explanation.
-Job seekers can ghost a prospective employer if they decide they aren’t interested in a position.
+Job seekers can ghost a prospective employer if they decide they are no longer interested in a position.
 And people who quit their job may give their notice, then ghost for their final weeks of employment.
 “Ghosting with jobs is more accessible because of the remote workplace,” Dr. Fox said.

 Why do people ghost?